etiennestuder/teamcity-build-scan-plugin/README.md

 ## TeamCity build runner requirements

+### Gradle builds

-When using TeamCity's GradleRunner to launch Gradle builds, there is nothing special to do.
+If you use TeamCity's GradleRunner to launch your Gradle builds, there is nothing special to do.

-When not using TeamCity's GradleRunner to launch Gradle builds, use the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to notify TeamCity about the build scans that were published while running a build.
-If you use the GradleRunner to launch Gradle builds, there is no need to apply that TeamCity build scan Gradle plugin.
+If, and only if, you do not use TeamCity's GradleRunner to launch Gradle builds, apply the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to your Gradle builds in order to notify TeamCity about the build scans that were published while running a build.

+If you do not use TeamCity's GradleRunner to launch Gradle builds and you do not apply the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to your Gradle builds, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
+In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
+In that case, you can suppress the parsing of the build logs by creating a TeamCity configuration parameter with name `BUILD_SCAN_LOG_PARSING` and the value being `false`.

+### Maven builds

 When using TeamCity's MavenRunner to launch Maven builds, there is nothing special to do.